0-harshit-0/maze/README.md

 ## Games Included

 - **Maze Generator and Solver**: Create customizable mazes and watch algorithms like Dijkstra's find the shortest path.
 Ideal for learning graph theory and pathfinding.
 - **Tambola (Housie/Bingo)**: A digital take on the classic number-calling game, also known as Indian Bingo.
-Generate tickets, call numbers, and claim prizes like Full House, Top Line, or Four Corners.
-Supports multiple players and variants for added fun[11][15].
+Generate tickets, Save, Print and start playing!
 - **Future Expansions**: Plans to add more games like A* pathfinding demos, trivia challenges, and multiplayer modes.
 Suggestions welcome!

 ## Key Features